rudderlabs/sample-user-transformers/README.md

 ### **User Transformation for Data Enrichment using Clearbit APIs**
 - Enrich user data by invoking Clearbit APIs and embedding the results within events

+### **User Transformation for Enriching Event with Location Information Using IP2Location**
+- Enrich event data by invoking IP2Location API and adding location information to the event

 **Note**: For a detailed description of each of the user transformations included in this repository, please refer to our [wiki](https://github.com/rudderlabs/sample-user-transformers/wiki/Sample-User-Transformations) page.

 ## License